Overview

 Troupe members: 1870-1871 15-16 performers including Foo Gee Kitchee (Fujikichi) Wonder of Yeddo balancer, 5 boy contortionists – Koo Ma Kitchee, Ca Na Kitchee, Kin Ta, Mo To To and Ha Sa, Oh Sa Wah (Sawa, female, flight of the butterflies), Eso Kitchee (Isokichi) (juggler and equilibrist), Oh Ra To (probably Matsui Yoshigorō), top spinner, Mo Ko So, juvenile rope walker aged 9 and Namenoski (Naminosuke), foot balancer, ladder feats, rope walker.

-1876 5 performers including Gin Goro Jack (Gingero), Fousah Ketchey, As Sa Ma Ki, Yama Moto, Moto Ketchie (profile on this website), Como Ketchey.
+1876 5 performers including Gin Goro Jack (Gingero), Fousah Ketchey, As Sa Ma Ki, Yama Moto, Moto Ketchie, Como Ketchey.
 1877 acts include Japanese Drawing-room Games, Dancing Umbrellas on the Feet.
 Dancing Tubs, Tight-rope Feats, Swinging Bamboos, Nondescript Prestidigitateurs, Block Building, Yousawaka Building, &c., Feet Balancing, Japanese Bamboo-cane Balancing, Barrell Dancing, Pyramid Building, Siamese Calisthenics.

 By 1881 Tycoon Troupe in Britain is led by Gingero, and consists of Motokichi, Asakichi and James Dubois.